Sinevia/laravel-cms/README.md

-# laravel-cms
+# Laravel CMS

-A CMS for Laravel
+A "plug-and-play" CMS for Laravel